adrianrb469/compiler-construction/project-1/README.md

 # CompiScript 🧑🏻‍💻

-CompiScript is a custom programming language and compiler project.
+CompiScript is a compiler project that implements a basic programming language.

 ## Team Members 👥